AndreaGraziosi/Mood_Weather_App/README.md

 This program uses a backend framework (python/flask/jinja2) to build a weather app using the OpenWeatherMap API.
-Anonymous users check the weather and input their mood.
+Users check the weather and input their mood.